numfocus/DISC-unconf-17/README.md

-# DISC Unconference Projects
+# DISC Unconference 2017 Projects
-November 2017

 ## [Under-represented Groups](https://github.com/numfocus/urg-orgs)
 This project is directory of organizations serving under-represented groups (URGs), that may be of interest to those in scientific computing or interested in entering scientific computing.